-[This issue, we sit down with witch and author, Jessica Howard.
-Here, she discusses her personal practices as a water witch; her new book on lithomancy; and her upcoming projects.]
+[This month, we sit down for a quick interview with Jessica Howard.
+Here, she discusses her new book on being a water witch; how witches can help with the growing environmental crisis; and her upcoming projects.]

-ev0ke: What book fairs, conventions, or other events do you hope to attend in the foreseeable future?
+ev0ke: Which book fairs, conventions, or other events do you hope to attend in the foreseeable future?

 ev0ke: What other projects are you working on?